-FSP FAS 107-1 and APB 28-1 - In March 2009, the FASB issued FSP FAS 107-1 and APB 28-1, "Interim Disclosures about Fair Value of Financial Instruments" ("FSP FAS 107-1 and APB 28-1") FSP FAS 107-1 and APB 28-1 amends FASB Statement No. 107, Disclosures about Fair Value of Financial Instruments, to require disclosures about the fair value of financial instruments in interim financial statements, as well as in annual financial statements.
+FSP FAS 107-1 and APB 28-1 - In March 2009, the FASB issued FSP FAS 107-1 and APB 28-1, "Interim Disclosures about Fair Value of Financial Instruments" ("FSP FAS 107-1 and APB 28-1").
+FSP FAS 107-1 and APB 28-1 amends FASB Statement No. 107, Disclosures about Fair Value of Financial Instruments, to require disclosures about the fair value of financial instruments in interim financial statements, as well as in annual financial statements.
 This FSP also would amend APB Opinion No. 28, Interim Financial Reporting, to require those disclosures in all interim financial statements.
 FSP FAS 107-1 and APB 28-1 is effective for interim periods ending after June 15, 2009.
-The adoption of this FSP is not expected to have a material effect on the Company's financial condition, results of operations or cash flows.
+The adoption of this FSP did not have a material effect on the Company's financial condition, results of operations or cash flows.

 FSP FAS 115-2 and FAS 124-2 - In April 2009, the FASB issued FSP FAS 115-2 and FAS 124-2, "Recognition and Presentation of Other-Than-Temporary Impairments."
-FSP FAS 115-2 and FAS 124-2 amends the other-than-temporary impairment guidance for debt securities to make the guidance more operational and to improve the presentation and disclosure of other-than-temporary impairments on debt and equity securities in the financial statements.
+This FSP amends the other-than-temporary impairment guidance for debt securities to make the guidance more operational and to improve the presentation and disclosure of other-than-temporary impairments on debt and equity securities in the financial statements.
 The FSP is effective for interim and annual reporting periods ending after June 15, 2009.
-The Company is currently assessing the impact of FSP FAS 115-2 and FAS 124-2 on the Company's financial condition, results of operations or cash flows.
+The adoption of this FSP did not have a material effect on the Company's financial condition, results of operations or cash flows.